MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.128.md

 6. Report of Acreage

-(a) In addition to the provisions of section 6 (Report of Acreage) of the Basic Provisions (§ 457.8), you must report the row width.
+(a) In addition to the provisions of section 6 of the Basic Provisions (§ 457.8), you must report the row width.

-(b) If spring and fall planting periods are allowed in the Special Provisions you must report all the information required by section 6 (Report of Acreage) of the Basic Provisions (§ 457.8) and these Crop Provisions by the acreage reporting date for each planting period.
+(b) If spring and fall planting periods are allowed in the Special Provisions you must report all the information required by section 6 of the Basic Provisions (§ 457.8) and these Crop Provisions by the acreage reporting date for each planting period.

 7. Annual Premium